-- Build the circuit shown above. - Set the speed 'pot' on the motor generator pair to the minimum output position. - · Close the switch on the Locktronics board - Brushless motors need to be started at a slow speed and then ramped up to full speed.
+- Build the circuit shown above. - Set the 'pot' to the minimum output position (fully anticlockwise). - Close the switch. - Brushless motors need to be started at a slow speed and then ramped up to full speed.
 Turn the 'pot' slowly to make the brushless motor start rotating and speed up. - Use an oscilloscope to look at the waveform generated between sockets U and V on the 'Brushless motor driver' rotating at maximum speed.
 Suitable settings are shown above. - Sketch the waveform on the graph in the Student Handout.